- Print

 Security roles in the Printer Service category determine which printer services the user can work with in the Lasernet Printer Service application.

-On the Deployment tab, select the Allow checkbox to grant users access to the corresponding printer service instance.
+In the Lasernet Config web app, on the Deployment tab of the security role’s properties window, select the Allow checkbox to grant users access to the corresponding printer service instance.

 Web Server